auth0/wordpress/readme.txt

 1. In `settings` - `Auth0 Settings` edit the *Domain*, *Client ID* and *Client Secret* from your auth0 dashboard
 1. Go to your auth0 dashboard, edit your application and add this to the available callbacks http://<your-domain>/index.php?auth0=1

+== Screenshots ==

+1. The new login page
+2. The admin to configure it

 == Technical Notes ==